edwardloopez/edwardloopez/README.md

 Hi there, I'm **Edward** 👋

 I'm a **Mobile Developer** 📱/ **Software Developer** 💻  who is passionate about mobile technologies and open source.
-I'm currently working on my own projects and learning new technologies.
+I'm currently working as a **Mobile Developer** with React Native, Android and iOS, also in my own projects and learning new technologies.

 ### <a style="color: #fff">Languages 🌐</a>